 Looking forward to eating my not inconsiderable weight in pulled pork in Lumberton, I opted for the small pork-chicken combination plate.

 Well, actually, I got the small plate because it comes with dark meat.
 The large plate gets you white meat.
 I prefer dark meat for the simple reason that it tastes better: it never comes dried out.
-And I avoided the, for me, uninspiring choice between Brunswick Stew and boiled potatoes, by doubling up on the green beans.
+And I avoided the choice between Brunswick Stew and boiled potatoes, by doubling up on the green beans.
 I love Parker’s green beans.
 And their corn sticks.

 Nancy, also anticipating a big (for her) meal at the pig picking, limited herself to a small bowl of Brunswick Stew and some slaw.
 She liked it.